 “A lovely stillness pervades this album, whose illuminating English-Arabic liner notes are a work of art in themselves.“ Michael Church, BBC Music Magazine

 Reem is currently working on several album projects:

 b) Her magnum opus.
 A tribute to the great Egyptian composer Sayyid Darwish (1892 - 1923).
 She has been working on this project for the past decade, conducting field trips to Egypt, Syria and Turkey as part of her research.
 Some of the new songs already form part of Reem’s live repertoire;

-c) An EP comprising a small number of songs based on the poetry of the Palestinian poet Ibrahim Touqan.
+c) An EP comprising songs based on the poetry of the Palestinian poet Ibrahim Touqan.